Comprehensive visa information can be found in the Visas and Immigration section of our website.

 For subsequent entries to the US, the students may enter at any time, even if that entry is taking place during the year of study at St Andrews.
 For subsequent entries, students need only show their passport with a valid J-1 visa and DS-2019 with travel signature.

-On campus employment at W&M: Students in J-1 status may work on campus at W&M for up to 20 hours per week during the semester and full time during official university breaks.
-For details see On Campus Employment.
+Employment at W&M: Students in J-1 status may work on campus for W&M for up to 20 hours per week during the semester and full time during official university breaks.
+Eligibility for W&M employment begins on start date of the DS-2019 and expires with the end date of the DS-2019 or graduation, whichever comes first.
+For details see W&M Employment.

 Internships in the US during your program: Immigration regulations do allow students in J-1 status to perform paid or unpaid internships in the US during their academic program.
 The conditions are that it must be in the student’s field of study, be considered integral to the program curriculum, and the student must have been enrolled for at least one semester prior to the start of the internship.
 For internships, students apply to ISSP for Academic Training (AT).